RikuVan/pinboard_wizard/lib/src/github/README.md

      - Metadata: Read-only (automatic)
 4. Generate and copy token
 5. Paste into Pinboard Wizard settings
+6. **Optional:** Enter the expiration date in the app
+   - Format: Select date from date picker or enter as YYYY-MM-DD
+   - Example: 2025-12-31 for December 31, 2025
+   - This enables expiry warnings before the token expires

 ### Classic Personal Access Token (Not Recommended)